Keith Crowder

-Keith Scott Crowder (born January 6, 1959) is a Canadian former professional ice hockey right winger who played ten seasons in the National Hockey League from 1980–81 until 1989–90.
+Keith Scott Crowder (born January 6, 1959) is a Canadian former professional ice hockey right winger who played ten seasons in professional hockey.
+He played seven games in the World Hockey Association before playing in National Hockey League from 1980 to 1990 for the Boston Bruins and the Los Angeles Kings.

 Playing career

-Crowder was drafted 57th overall by the Boston Bruins in the 1979 NHL Entry Draft.
+Crowder was drafted 57th overall by the Boston Bruins in the 1979 NHL entry draft.
 He played 662 career NHL games, scoring 223 goals and 271 assists for 494 points while adding 1354 penalty minutes.
 His best offensive season was the 1985–86 season, when he set career highs with 38 goals, 46 assists, 84 points, 177 penalty minutes, and 20 power-play goals.

 In 2023 he would be named one of the top 100 Bruins players of all time.

 Personal life

-Keith has a large family including his younger brother Craig, who played at Sault College from 1986–88 and an older brother Bruce Crowder who also played in the NHL.
+Keith has a large family including his younger brother Craig, who played at Sault College from 1986 to 1988 and an older brother Bruce Crowder who also played in the NHL.